Happy new years everyone and welcome to the last dividend review for 2017.

 My income this year also included some long term and short term capital gain payouts.
 Those I don’t track as dividends.
 The reason I don’t is that those payouts are more irregular(last year barely had any, this year had a lot) and can’t be counted on as well as dividends.
 The total for those was $2673.13 and brings the total income for the year up to $10990.43.

 The great thing about dividends is reinvesting them with Steve, my dividend employee and letting them work for me.
 Reinvesting December’s dividends will generate an extra $64.82 in forward income.

 The year’s total reinvested will generate $182.98 for next year.
 Since I reinvest the capital gains, including that in the total means I generate an extra $241.79 in forward income from all income collected this year.

-The best part is that more than 75% of this income is in my tax-advantaged accounts which means I don’t have to pay any taxes on it right now!
+The best part is that more than 75% of this income is in my tax-advantaged accounts.
+That means I don’t have to pay any taxes on it right now!

 I’m pretty excited by the 2017 data and can’t wait to see how I do in 2018.
 I started tracking this data in late 2015 and the results speak for themselves.
 The graph is certainly pointing in the right direction and I’m eager to see 2018 raise the bars even higher.

-The fact that I’m generating over $8000 in income and growing it at a fast pace is a great motivator to keep doing what I’m doing and pumping money into the stock market.
-I set some harder goals for myself in 2018 with the easiest goal going from $8000 to $9250 and I’m dedicated to hitting those goals.
+The fact that I’m generating over $8000 in income and growing it at a fast pace is a great motivator.
+It makes me want to keep what I’m doing and pumping money into the stock market.
+I set some harder goals for myself in 2018.
+The easiest goal goes from $8000 to $9250 and I’m dedicated to hitting those goals.

 That’s it for today’s update.
-I wish you an excellent, happy, healthy and fruitful new year and thank you for being a part of this journey.
+I wish you an excellent, happy, healthy and fruitful new year.
+Thank you for being a part of this journey.

 December Total : $2946.31